pnp/sp-dev-fx-webparts/samples/react-sites-selected-admin/README.md

 ---

 ## Minimal Path to Awesome

-- Add an app in Azure AD, or for an exising app add the Sites.Selected Microsoft Graph api permission
+- Add an app in Azure AD, or for an existing app add the Sites.Selected Microsoft Graph api permission

 ![alt text](./assets/aad-appreg.png "AAD app reg")